halilb/rn-credit-card/README.md

 Additional steps might be needed depending on your platform.
 Please check [lottie-react-native documentation](https://github.com/lottie-react-native/lottie-react-native#installing-react-native--0600).

+### Configuring Fonts

+The library uses [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) font by default.
+If you'd like to keep it that way, you need to import `RobotoMono_400Regular` and `RobotoMono_700Bold` fonts to your project.
+Please see [Expo](https://docs.expo.io/versions/latest/sdk/font/) or [this dev.to post](https://dev.to/aneeqakhan/add-custom-fonts-in-react-native-0-63-for-ios-and-android-3a9e) for more information.

+You may also use custom fonts with this library.
+Please see [#fonts](#fonts) section.

 ## Usage

 You need to create a `react-hook-form` and pass it down to the `CreditCardForm` through `FormProvider` context.
 This structure helps you accessing every propery and method of the form so you can build some features on top of the library.